 National Water Programme, Sand Decision and Delta Plan

 Flood risk management is one of the three themes in the Delta Programme.
-The Delta Decision for Flood Risk Management and the area-specific preferred strategies from the 2015 Delta Programme have been adopted in the 2016-2021 National Water Plan.
-The Sand decision complements the Delta Decisions.
-It describes how the Netherlands can use sand for natural protection against flooding from the sea.
-The 2022-2027 National Water Programme is the successor to the National Water Plan and it constitutes the framework for national water and management plans in the Netherlands.
+The Delta Decision for Flood Risk Management and the area-specific preferred strategies from the 2015 Delta Programme have been set out in the 2016-2021 National Water Plan.
+In addition, there is the Sand Decision.
+It describes how the Netherlands uses sand for natural protection against flooding from the sea.
+The 2022-2027 National Water Programme is the successor to the National Water Plan.
+It describes the national policy for water and management plans for waters managed by the national government.
+The Delta Plan for Flood Risk Management describes concrete measures for the implementation of the policy.
+The Flood Protection Programme (HWBP) (Dutch) is important for the implementation of the delta decision.
+In this multi-year implementation programme, the water authorities and Rijkswaterstaat are working on dike upgrades in an alliance.

 Risk approach